davekellam/record-collection/albums.md

 The National - Alligator
 The National - Boxer
 The National - High Violet
+The National - Sad Songs for Dirty Lovers
 The National - Sleep Well Beast
 The National - Trouble Will Find Me
 Nirvana - Nevermind